 Then there are the popular salted chocolate chip cookies.
 When a batch of chocolate arrived at the market already melted, Time's pasty chefs decided to mix it into a cookie and add a pinch of salt.
 Voila, the salted chocolate chip cookie was born!
 Not in the mood for chocolate?
 Try to snag a slice of the olive oil cake that has just a hint of sweetness to enhance the oil's natural nuttiness.

 Sweet cream honeycomb ice cream

 At The Screamery, owners Ken and Linda Sarnoski churn out cool scoops of natural ice cream in flavors like the perennially popular Sweet Cream Honeycomb, which is crafted with local honey and milk from grass-fed cows.
 Elevate your scoop with an order of Ice Cream Nachos.
 The dish puts a sweet spin on the savory snack with waffle-cone chips, hot fudge instead of cheese, and a scoop of ice cream.

 The Sarnoskis also pasteurize their own ice cream, which allows them to infuse their sometimes traditional, sometimes quirky flavors directly into the ice cream base.

-Other ways to enjoy a raspado: Pair any two flavors (like mango and strawberry or pineapple and coconut), and have it over shaved ice with a scoop of vanilla ice cream and a drizzle of sweetened condensed milk, or dulce de leche.
+Other ways to enjoy a raspado: Pair any two flavors (like mango and strawberry or pineapple and coconut), and have it over shaved ice with a scoop of vanilla ice cream and an extra drizzle of dulce de leche.